DRN88/blt/homework/w39/AB/README.md

 Using awk, we print the data as per the task requirements, uniq put the values in the wrong order so we print the 2nd ($2) followed by the 1st ($1).

-Finally we print the first 20 results, they're in ascending order thanks to the previous 'sort -n'
+Finally we print the first 20 results, they're already in ascending order thanks to the previous 'sort -n'

+### 3. A company called 'Gosport' has been sold to 'Gigazoom'.
+Please update their company name

+`sed -r -i -e 's/,Gosport,/,Gigazoom,/' evilcorp_users1.csv`

+-r is for regex, -i is to edit the file in place, -e is the command we want to run, s/<what we we to replace>/<what we're replacing it with>/

+### 4. All 'Sales Associate'-s been sacked.
+Please delete them.

+`sed -r -i -e '/Sales Associate,/ d' evilcorp_users1.csv`

+When specifying 'd' after the string, all matching lines are deleted.

+### 5. Female 'Research Nurse'-ses got a promotion.
+They are now 'Senior Research Nurse'